 (D) A pharmacist who dispenses naltrexone under this section shall do all of the following:

-(2) Notify the prescriber who issued the prescription described in division (A)(1) of this section or another prescriber responsible for the patient's care not later than five days after the drug is dispensed;
+(2) Notify the prescriber who issued the original prescription or another prescriber responsible for the patient's care not later than five days after the drug is dispensed;

 (E) A pharmacist shall exercise professional judgment in determining the number of times naltrexone may be dispensed under this section to the same patient.

 (F) This section does not limit the authority of a pharmacist to dispense a dangerous drug under section 4729.281 of the Revised Code.